Much Woolton Catholic Primary School

 Other Faiths

-Visit to the Mosque – October 2018
+Visit to the Mosque – October 2025

-Years 3 & 4 visited the Al Rahma Masjid Mosque in Liverpool to give them experience of another place of worship.
+Years 3 visited the Al Rahma Masjid Mosque in Liverpool to give them experience of another place of worship.
 They had a wonderful visit and learned so much about Islam.
 We were shown around and given a talk by a wonderful speaker who taught the children lots about the religion.
 It was very child friendly, quiet and peaceful visit and the children got a great deal from it.
 We will definitely be visiting again.

 Here are some examples of what our children said after the visit

-‘It can fit in 4500 in the Mosque and any more than that would have to go outside and pray.’
+‘I liked the inside of the Mosque and guessing how many people could fit in.
+Did you know it can fit in 4500 in the Mosque and any more than that would have to go outside and pray.’

 ‘I learned that before Muslim people pray they wash their hands and feet.’